purplelord2003/PyTorch/App Demos/README.md

-## This folder contains all the required files to deploy a Gradio demo on Hugging Face spaces.
+## This folder contains zip files that contain the folders to deploy a Gradio demo on Hugging Face spaces for each of the 2 apps.

 ### To access FoodVision Mini on Hugging Face spaces:
 [https://huggingface.co/spaces/purplelord2003/foodvision_mini](https://huggingface.co/spaces/purplelord2003/foodvision_mini)